lyabs-dev/flutter-project-structure/README.md

 # Flutter Project Structure

-A simple structure of a Flutter project to help you to maintain easily you source code.
+A simple structure of a Flutter project that use <a href="https://pub.dev/packages/flutter_bloc">bloc architecture</a>  to help you to maintain easily you source code.

 # Steps to launch
 Follow these steps to launch your project: